Building your AI roadmap: the template

 Then they launch.
 And realize they have no idea what the AI is actually doing in production.

-Gartner’s framework for AI implementation breaks organizations into seven workstreams - strategy, product, governance, engineering, data, operating models, and culture - sequenced based on AI goals and maturity.
+Gartner projects worldwide AI spending will reach $2.52 trillion in 2026, but their framework breaks organizations into seven workstreams - strategy, product, governance, engineering, data, operating models, and culture - sequenced based on AI goals and maturity.
 But here’s what the framework implies without stating directly: every capability workstream needs a corresponding reliability workstream.

 Building conversation handling?
 You also need conversation monitoring, error classification, and fallback routing.
 Each capability you add multiplies the surface area where things can go wrong.